Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Locally-Guided Receding Horizon Planning

-Furthermore, to train the oracle, we employ an incremental training scheme.
+To train the oracle, we employ an incremental training scheme.
 The key idea of our approach is to improve the prediction accuracy by incrementally adding data points to demonstrate recovery actions from the states that cause convergence failures.
 As illustrated in \cref{fig:data_augmentation}, in each training iteration $i$, we train an oracle $\mathcal{O}_i$ based on the current dataset $\mathcal{D} = \mathcal{D}_0\cup\mathcal{D}^*_1\cup\ldots\cup\mathcal{D}^*_{i-1}$, where $\mathcal{D}_0$ is the initial dataset, and $\mathcal{D}^*_1\cup\ldots\cup\mathcal{D}^*_{i-1}$ are the augmented datasets obtained from previous training iterations.
 The initial dataset $\mathcal{D}_0$ is achieved by rolling out the traditional \gls{rhp} with a 3-step Prediction Horizon (\gls{ph})\footnote{We choose 3-step Prediction Horizon (\gls{ph}), as we find a longer lookahead does not improve the quality of the motion (cost), while increasing the computation time.} over a set of randomly sampled environments, and then extracting the datapoints from the Execution Horizon (\gls{eh}) of each cycle.
 For computing the augmented dataset $\mathcal{D}^*_i$, we firstly use locally-guided \gls{rhp} with the currently trained oracle $\mathcal{O}_i$ to plan trajectories in a \gls{rhp} fashion on the previously sampled environments.
 Then, we use the traditional \gls{rhp} to compute recovery actions, which starts from 1 to 3 cycles before the locally-guided \gls{rhp} fails, until the cycle converges back to the ground-truth trajectory (roll-out of traditional \gls{rhp} on the same terrain).
+We compute the recovery actions from 1 to 3 cycles before the convergence failures, since we observe that the roll-out of locally-guided \gls{rhp} often exhibits large deviations from the ground-truth trajectory in these cycles.
 We repeat the process until there is no further improvement on the convergence rate.